MerginMaps/docs/src/howto/manage/troubleshoot.md

 <PublicImage src="logo_lutra.svg" />

 Please see the <LutraConsultingWeb id="support/" desc="support packages" /> available.
-SLA support offers you the contracted response time, dedicated hotline as well as email support on [support@lutraconsulting.co.uk](mailto:support@lutraconsulting.co.uk).
-To setup new SLA contract, contact us on [info@lutraconsulting.co.uk](mailto:info@lutraconsulting.co.uk)
+SLA support offers you the contracted response time, dedicated hotline as well as premium email support.

 ### Subscribed Client Support

-If you have active subscribtion on <MainDomainNameLink />, we also offer free standard support on [support@merginmaps.com](mailto:support@merginmaps.com)
+If you have active subscribtion on <MainDomainNameLink />, we also offer free standard support on <MerginMapsEmail id="support" />

 ### Community Support